awsdocs/aws-freertos-docs/doc_source/userguide/idt-json-config.md

 The value of the environment variable\.
 If you specify the same environment variable in the `test.json` file and in the `suite.json` file, the value in the `test.json` file takes precedence\.

-## Configure state\_machine\.json<a name="state-machine-json"></a>
+## Configure test\_orchestrator\.yaml<a name="test-orchestrator-config"></a>

-A state machine is a construct that controls the test suite execution flow\.
+A test orchestrator is a construct that controls the test suite execution flow\.
 It determines the starting state of a test suite, manages state transitions based on user\-defined rules, and continues to transition through those states until it reaches the end state\.

-If your test suite doesn't include a user\-defined state machine, IDT will generate a state machine for you\.
-The default state machine performs the following functions:
+If your test suite doesn't include a user\-defined test orchestrator, IDT will generate a test orchestrator for you\.

+The default test orchestrator performs the following functions:
 + Provides test runners with the ability to select and run specific test groups, instead of the entire test suite\.
 + If specific test groups are not selected, runs every test group in the test suite in a random order\.
 + Generates reports and prints a console summary that shows the test results for each test group and test case\.

-For more information about how the IDT state machine functions, see [Configure the IDT state machine](idt-state-machine.md)\.
+For more information about how the IDT test orchestrator functions, see [Configure the IDT test orchestrator](idt-test-orchestrator.md)\.

 ## Configure userdata\_schema\.json<a name="userdata-schema-json"></a>